 In 2005 I left the caves of South Wales and moved to North Wales taking a great interest in exploring the mines and caves in North Wales, as well as taking advantage of being closer to the Peak and Dales.

 I hold the Cave Instructor Certificate (with the mines module), as well as L2 (now Vertical Cave and Mine Leader) LCMLA.
-I am also a BCA trainer and assessor for Cave, Mine, Vertical Cave and/or Mine and Tyrolean for Groups awards.
+I am a BCA trainer and assessor for Cave, Mine, Vertical Cave and/or Mine and Tyrolean for Groups awards.

 In addition to underground exploration I enjoy and instruct a rage of other outdoor and adventurous activities such as rock climbing (both single and multi pitch), mountaineering, hill walking, canoeing, kayaking, surfing and mountain biking.
 I hold the Mountain Instructor Award (MCI, previously known as the MIA), Level 4 Open Canoe, Level 3 kayak and a degree in Outdoor and Science Education with Qualified Teaching Status (QTS).

 I am Deputy Head of Oakland OEC, based in North Wales.

 I am also an active member of the North Wales Cave Rescue Team, being a team leader (or controller) for the team, and having held the post of Training Officer for several years (until having kids which slowed things down a little!).
-At present I sit on the British Caving Associations Qualification Management Committee as Deputy Chair and the Area Liaison Representative for the North Wales LCMLA Trainer/Assessor Panel.
+At present I sit on the British Caving Associations Qualification Management Committee as Deputy Chair and the Area Liaison Representative for the North Wales LCMLA Trainer/Assessor Panel (all voluntary positions).